 The appetite for omakase meals among diners in Singapore seems insatiable.
 Some have shuttered during the past two challenging years, but there is a steady stream of new restaurants and revamps waiting to take their place — like sushi pieces moving relentlessly on a conveyor belt.

-Opening on Wednesday (22 June) is Jinhoten, a Kappo-influenced omakase restaurant in Shaw Centre, which is the latest concept of homegrown food and beverage company Les Amis Group.
+Opening on Wednesday (22 June) is Jinhonten, a Kappo-influenced omakase restaurant in Shaw Centre, which is the latest concept of homegrown food and beverage company Les Amis Group.
 The group has four other Japanese restaurants — all carrying ‘jin’ in their names, but specialising in different aspects of the cuisine.

-The opening of Jinhoten comes after the closure of the group’s multi-brand restaurant, Socieaty earlier this month due to challenges posed by the pandemic.
+The opening of Jinhonten comes after the closure of the group’s multi-brand restaurant, Socieaty earlier this month due to challenges posed by the pandemic.
 The dining industry is a fast-moving one and with Jinhonten, the group is back on the more familiar (and lucrative) turf of Japanese cuisine with head chef Issey Araki, who has built up a following from his eponymous restaurant in Orchard Plaza and at KYUU by Shunsui.

 Jinhonten also marks the Les Amis Group’s first Kappo-influenced omakase that banks on chef Araki’s extensive network of ingredient suppliers network.
 Seasonal seafood and produce are procured from the markets in Toyosu, Hokkaido, Kyushu and Fukuoka, which gives him the liberty to change the menu every few weeks.
 There is only one prix-fixe menu each for lunch and dinner ($180++ for an eight-course lunch and $450++ for a ten-course dinner).